bourdakos1/node-red-contrib-ffmpeg/README.md

 Then use the arrow keys to choose _Interfacing Options_ > _Camera_ and select to enable the camera.
 Once the camera is enabled, reboot your Raspberry Pi.

-> **Note:** For most up-to-date instructions for Raspberry Pi Camera setup, check out the [official documentation](https://www.raspberrypi.org/documentation/configuration/camera.md).
+> **Note:** For the most up-to-date instructions for Raspberry Pi Camera setup, check out the [official documentation](https://www.raspberrypi.org/documentation/configuration/camera.md).

 The Raspberry Pi will start streaming as soon as you start node red.